-Oak can be used to create a conservatory that utilises more glass for the walls as well as a full glass roof, as well as an orangery, which tends to have a lower glass to wall ratio, coupled with a flat glass roof and a glass lantern covering part of the structure.
+Oak can be used to create oak framed conservatories that utilise more glass for the walls as well as a full glass roof, as well as an orangery, which tends to have a lower glass-to-wall ratio, coupled with a flat glass roof and a glass lantern covering part of the structure.
 Or it could be used in a garden room or oak building which may have glass walls included in the design, but would generally have a solid roof, perhaps with smaller roof-light windows to add ventilation and light.
 An oak frame makes the glass extension stand out creating a bold and beautiful design statement.

 How much will an oak conservatory or garden room cost?